Zelgadis87/rule-reactor/README.md

 	});
 ```

+### Universal Quantification With Indexed Patterns

+Universal quantification with indexed patterns works in a similar manner to that for existential quantification.

 ### Triggerless Rules

 If you want to have a rule that is evaluated every rule processing cycle, then just make the rule have no domain and no existential or universal quantification, e.g.